apache/cordova-docs/docs/en/edge/guide/platforms/win8/index.md

          under the License.
 ---

-# Windows 8 Platform Guide
+# Windows 8 Installation Guide

 This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows 8.
 See the following for more